legendarycode3/decentralized-stablecoin/README.md

 ## Smart Contracts
 The Decentralized Stablecoin protocol follows a modular architecture in which each smart contract is responsible for a specific aspect of the system.
-This separation of concerns improves security, maintainability, and
+This separation of concerns improves security, maintainability, and extensibility while keeping the protocol architecture clean